UnUniFi/moderators/qa.md

 ## Q. How long will it take to unbond?
 A. 14 days.

+## [Checking UnUniFi Wallet Balances & Connecting to Keplr ]

-## Q. How connect Keplr to UnUniFi portal?
+## Q. How do I connect Keplr to the UnUniFi portal?
+(How do I connect my UnUniFi Wallet to Keplr?)
-A. Complite next steps:
+A. Complete the following steps:
-  1. Create a new Keplr account using the mnemonic of the UnUniFi wallet you did the testnet with
+  1. Create a new Keplr account using the mnemonic phrase for your UnUniFi wallet (This will be the same if you participated in testnet).
-  2. Go to https://ununifi.io/portal/ and connect wallet using Keplr
+  2. Go to https://ununifi.io/portal/ and connect wallet using Keplr.
-  3. Choose UnUniFi network in the Keplr
+  3. Choose UnUniFi network in the Keplr.
-  4. You will see the GUU tokens you have staked
+  4. You will see any GUU tokens in your balance or tokens you have staked.

+## Q. I connected my UnUniFi wallet to Keplr during testnet but can no longer see my wallet balance, can you help?
+A. You must re-add your wallet to Keplr as a new account for UnUniFi Mainnet.
+Use the steps listed above ^ to create a new Keplr account.
+A. You can also search your wallet address in the UnUniFi Explorer to see its balance: https://ununifi.io/explorer/

 ## [Others]